yuzzy5828/compatibility-analysis/README.md

 # compatibility analysis application
 This repository was created from scratch for the UTokyo class.
 You can successfully complete this project by following the instructions below.

-attention: This repository is suited for only ubuntuOS.
+attention: This repository is suited for only ubuntu.

 ## Prerequisites
 install Docker and docker-compose.
 If you haven't installed them yet, execute: